wcm-io/wcm-io-handler/richtext/src/site/markdown/general-concepts.md

-## RichText Handler General concepts
+## RichText Handler general concepts

 The wcm.io RichText Handler is responsible for rendering formatted rich text and helps processing links and images in it.